Brand System / Automotive retail / Dealership network / 1996-present

 Why is AutoNation a brand system case?

 AutoNation is filed as a brand system case because the visible consequence sits in that decision pattern.
-AutoNation made a fragmented dealer category easier to read by giving the store network one retail wrapper.
+AutoNation works when a fragmented car-buying category becomes easier to search, compare, finance, service, and revisit under one retail wrapper.

 What can brands learn from AutoNation?